Last update: 14th January 2019

 During the call, you can choose whether to use your camera or not, chat, use emojis, share photos and files.
 Hangouts

-As if it were not enough, G-suites bring many extra features that can boost your experience for any path you take, literally.
-You can get anywhere you want with Google Maps, step up your advertising game with Google Adwords, contact new horizons with Translator, use the good old Google Search for when you don’t know what to do anymore, create surveys with Google Forms, bring the spotlight to your business with Google+, and when you’re bored find cute animals on Youtube or maybe tutorials!
+As if it were not enough, G Suite brings many extra features that can boost your experience for any path you take, literally.
+You can get anywhere you want with Google Maps, step up your advertising game with Google Adwords, contact new horizons with Translator, use the good old Google Search for when you don’t know what to do anymore, create surveys with Google Forms, and bring the spotlight to your business with Google+.

-G-suite plus mixed with a speck of project management gives birth to a POWERFUL experience that’ll empower everyone on your team to reach success!
+G Suite plus mixed with project management gives birth to a POWERFUL experience that’ll empower everyone on your team to reach success!

 At Workep, we wanted to deliver a project management tool that was already intuitive to users and could easily be adopted by team members, freelancers, and other collaborators; something to suit the modern workplace.

 One of the most important features a PM Software has to has is the time tracking option!
 Time tracking allows you to see exactly how much time is spent on each task or parts of a task in order to manage time more efficiently and be more productive.
 Let's break down how time tracking can help you even more.

 Just as information about your clients is important to shape your product and services for your market needs, time tracking is also important for a deep understanding about inner processes, to take better decisions on future projects costing estimations, lowering costs with the insights that it provides, processing payroll efficiently, among others.